 The Presidential Library and Museum, where FDR held his famous fireside chats, is located just down the road.
 It contains the desk Roosevelt used in the Oval Office, as well as books and official papers from the president and his wife.

 Make sure to visit the Eleanor Roosevelt National Historical Site, Val-Kill.
-It’s the first such site dedicated to a first lady.
+It’s the first historic site dedicated to a first lady.
 Eleanor stayed at Val-Kill throughout her husband’s presidency and lived there for 17 years after his death.
 It’s a 15-minute drive from the library.

 Head to Oyster Bay to see Sagamore Hill, the former home of President Theodore Roosevelt.
 The 26th U.S. president lived here from 1885 until his death in 1919, and is buried at the nearby Youngs Memorial Cemetery.